georchestra/georchestra/doc/monit.md

   as uid tomcat8 gid tomcat8
   if cpu > 95% for 5 cycles then alert
   if totalmem > 80% then alert
-  if failed port 8080 protocol http and request /mapfishapp then alert if failed port 8080 protocol http and request /geoserver then alert if failed port 8080 protocol http and request /geonetwork then alert if failed port 8080 for 5 cycles then restart
+  if failed port 8080 protocol http and request /mapfishapp/contexts/default.wmc then alert if failed port 8080 protocol http and request /cas/images/services/true.gif then alert if failed port 8080 protocol http and request /geoserver/public/wms?request=describelayer&layers=administrations&version=1.1.1 then alert if failed port 8080 protocol http and request /geonetwork/srv/fre/xml.info then alert if failed port 8080 for 5 cycles then restart
 ```